 Powerball jackpot leaps to estimated $800 million, its second-biggest ever

-The already massive Powerball jackpot keeps on growing and now has hit an estimated $800 million — the game's second-biggest ever.
+The already massive Powerball jackpot keeps on growing and now has hit an estimated $800 million — its second-biggest ever and fifth largest in U.S. lottery history.

-No winning tickets were sold for the pot of gold up for grabs Wednesday night, about $700 million, Powerball's largest this year.
+No winning tickets were sold for Wednesday night's Powerball jackpot of about $700 million, the game's biggest this year.
 So for Saturday night's drawing, the grand prize will be at least approximately $800 million, Powerball officials say.
 The number could grow as more and more tickets are gobbled up.

+Wednesday was the 36th straight time no one won the Powerball pot of gold.

+Powerball's biggest jackpot was also the largest ever won in any lottery anywhere in the world, a colossal $1.586 billion in January 2016.
+It was shared by ticketholders in California, Florida and Tennessee.

-Powerball jackpot winners have the option to get their prize in an immediate lump sum, which would amount to an estimated $383.7 million in cash value if someone wins Saturday, or as an annuity.
+Powerball jackpot winners have the option of getting their prize in an immediate lump sum, which would amount to an estimated $383.7 million in cash value if someone wins Saturday, or as an annuity.
 That option pays out the full jackpot amount over roughly 30 years.
 All of that would be before taxes.

 Wednesday night's winning numbers were 19, 36, 37, 46, 56, and a Powerball of 24.